 Do make sure that their safety is always taken care of

-While it is essential that you foster their independence as much as possible, there may be some situations where this is just not practical.
+While you must foster their independence as much as possible, there may be some situations where this is just not practical.
 For example, some conditions are degenerative, and so no matter how much they want to get out on their own, it's simply not safe for them to do that.

-In fact as a career, one of your prime responsibilities if for the safety of your friend or family member.
-It can be helpful for them to have another pair of eyes looking out for dangers, or another pair of hands to ensure tasks are completed safety.
-You can also play a valuable role in advocating for your friend.
+In fact as a career, one of your prime responsibilities is for the safety of your friend or family member.
+It can be helpful for them to have another pair of eyes or hands to ensure tasks are completed safely.
+You can also play a valuable role in advocating for your loved one with limited mobility.
 Especially, in situations where they need more help or better access to things that will improve their quality of life.